UlyssesZh/UlyssesZh.github.io/_posts/2023-02-06-gini-variance.md

 ---
-title: 'Relationship between the Gini coefficient and the variance'
+title: Relationship between the Gini coefficient and the variance
 date: 2023-02-06 16:38:25 -0800
 categories:
   - economics
 tags:
   - from zhihu
   - calculus
   - probability
 layout: post
+excerpt: >
-excerpt: 'Both the Gini coefficient and the variance are measures of statistical dispersion.
+  Both the Gini coefficient and the variance are measures of statistical dispersion.
   We are then motivated to find the relationship between them.
-It turns out that there is a neat mathematical relationship between them.'
+  It turns out that there is a neat mathematical relationship between them.
 ---

 *This article is translated from a